simoncblyth/opticks/notes/issues/tboolean-shakedown.rst

 * calls to G4UniformRand which get routed via engine expected to be done by a process
 * probably everything that does not use emit=-1 or emit=1 will show this

-* using emitters and input photons is really convenient for debugging, so probably simplest to just configure emitters
+* using emitters and input photons is really convenient for debugging, because of the masked photon support allowing to rerun single (or a few) photons : so
+  probably simplest to just configure emitters for the tests

+* nevertheless will have to solve this for testing of genstep running

 ::